amen-ikamba/Amen_Portfolio/README.md

-# Amen_Protifolio
+# Amen_Portfolio
-Data Science Portifolio
+Data Science Portfolio
 # Project 1: Data Science Salary Estimator: Project Overview
 * Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium